What’s Included on a Disney Cruise?

 Unlimited Soft Drinks, Coffee and Tea

-Soft drinks, coffee, tea and juice are included when ordered in dining locations or at the self service beverage stations on deck.
-This is a big perk compared to many other cruise lines that charge extra for soda.
+Soft drinks, coffee, tea, and juice are also included when ordered in dining locations or from the self service beverage stations on the pool deck.
+This is actually a really nice perk because a lot of other cruise lines charge extra for soda packages.

 Entertainment and Activities